Mixed spin-boson coupling for qubit readout with suppressed residual shot-noise dephasing: Mixed coupling and nonlinear readout

-Fig.~\ref{fig:nonlinear_readout}(a) summarizes the results on dephasing based on Eq.~\eqref{eq:linear_dephasing} and~\eqref{eq.nonlinear_dephasing}.
-The qubit dephasing time limit $T_{\phi,th} = 1/\Gamma^{th}_{\phi}$ is lifted to above one second at around $50$ mK if $\chi=0$ and $\chi'< 1$ MHz.
-Because of the dramatic differences in scaling with $\bar{n}_{th}$, we expect that residual $\chi \neq 0 $ due to design or fabrication imperfections would ultimately limit improvements to dephasing.
+Fig.~\ref{fig:nonlinear_readout}(a) compares qubit dephasing times attributed to the linear and nonlinear couplings according to Eq.~\eqref{eq:linear_dephasing} and~\eqref{eq:Gamma_final_4th}.
+The qubit dephasing time limit $T_{\phi,th} = 1/\Gamma^{th}_{\phi}$ is lifted to above $20$ ms at around $50$ mK if $\chi=0$ and $\chi'< 1$ MHz.
+Because of the dramatic differences in scaling with $\bar{n}_{\mathrm{th}}$, we expect that residual $\chi \neq 0 $ due to design or fabrication imperfections would ultimately limit improvements to dephasing.
 Therefore, the main engineering lever arm becomes the quadratic scaling of dephasing with $\chi$ for $\chi \ll \kappa$.